Russian prison service transfers Alexei Navalny to hospital | DW | 19.04.2021

 The statement said Navalny's condition was considered "satisfactory" and he had agreed to take vitamin supplements.

+He has been held at a prison colony known for its harsh discipline in the town of Pokrov some 100 from Moscow.

+The FSIN said Navalny was being moved to a hospital for convicts at another penal colony in Vladimir, some 180 kilometers (110 miles) east of Moscow.

-Navalny's own doctors has previously warned that the dissident, who is currently on hunger strike, could die "any minute."
+The Kremlin critic's own doctors has previously warned that Navalny, who is currently on hunger strike, could die "any minute."

+The medics say test results received from his family show sharply elevated levels of potassium — warning that this could lead to cardiac arrest.
+There is also a risk of kidney failure, they say.

+He was said to be suffering from a heavy cough, with several inmates in his unit recently diagnosed as having tuberculosis.
+A magnetic resonance imaging (MRI) scan also reportedly shows that Navalny has two herniated discs in his back.

 EU foreign ministers were set to meet virtually on Monday as Brussels urged Russia to grant Navalny "immediate access to medical professionals he trusts.